 An important factor of the efficiency of fragment based documents is the method used to update it.
 One of the popular uses in fragment documents is for object movement.
-This type of behavior, as can be seen in Figure 2, is represented when one or more fragments from a dynamic document move between the different available positions on the template.
+This type of behavior, as can be seen in Figure 3, is represented when one or more fragments from a dynamic document move between the different available positions on the template.
+It can be seen from the figure that object 03 has moved from the top at time t1 to the middle of the Web page at the time t2 (t2 > t1).
 A good example is a news Web site where old stories (represented as fragments) move down the document and new ones are added from the top.

 If we use ESI to construct our document then there are two possible ways to update the document so that the objects can move across the document.
-Since in ESI the document is split up into two parts, the template, and the fragments, then one possibility will be to update the fragments where the object moved to where it moved from.
+Since in ESI the document is split up into two parts, the template, and the fragments, then one possibility will be to update the fragments where the object moved to where it was moved from.
 Another possibility is to update the template such that the updated template has the URL of the new locations in the template pointing to the correct fragment.